 The Ribeira neighborhood sits right along the Douro river and is one of the oldest parts of the city.
 Famed for its narrow and colorfully tiled dock-side houses, as well as its views of the iconic double-decked Dom Luís bridge, this UNESCO World Heritage Site is simply a must-see.

 For a true taste of Porto, be sure to also explore the warren of windy streets behind the riverside.
 As one local told me, back in the day “you couldn’t go there at night without losing your dignity”, but nowadays there isn’t much to fear from dipping into this little labyrinth of backstreets.

-3. Igreja do Carmo (a two-headed church)
+5. See the Igreja do Carmo (a conjoined church)

-Apparently there was some complicated rivalry between these churches.
+Apparently, there was some complicated rivalry between these churches.
 Due to a law stipulating that no two churches may share the same wall, a tiny house was constructed in between them.
 You can still see the 1m wide house wedged in there with its own little front door.
-Someone actually lived there until about 20 years ago.
+Someone actually lived there until about 20 years ago!

-6. Fundação Serralves museum
+6. Visit the Fundação Serralves museum

 7. Eat this gross thing